ReactiveHTML/rimmel/README.md

 \- When a DOM event fires an Observer reacts.<br />
 \- When an Observable emits the DOM renders.<br />
-\- When you connect `DOM => [ an observable stream ] => DOM`, you have a reactive UI
+\- When you connect `DOM => Observable => DOM`, you have a reactive UI

-No need for JSX, HyperScript, Virtual DOM, Babel, Webpack, React.<br>
+No need for JSX, Virtual DOM, Babel, HyperScript, Webpack, React.<br>
-No need to "set up" or "tear down" observables in your components so you can keep them pure, no need to unsubscribe or dispose of observers, no need to perform any manual memory cleanup.
+No need to "set up" or "tear down" observables in your components, so you can keep them pure.
+No need to unsubscribe or dispose of observers or perform any manual memory cleanup.

 Rimmel works with standard JavaScript/TypeScript template literals tagged with `rml` and it works out of the box.